GAA-UAM/scikit-fda/docs/modules/ml/regression.rst

 -----------------
 This module includes the implementation of FPLS (Functional Partial Least Squares) regression.
 This implementation accepts either functional or multivariate data as the regressor and the response.
-FPLS regression is performed by performing the FPLS dimensionality reduction algorithm but using a regression deflation strategy.
+FPLS regression consists on performing the FPLS dimensionality reduction algorithm but using a regression deflation strategy.